rasmusgu/sagefemme/README.md

 # sagefemme
-Python/MySQL text based game made as a school project
+Python/MySQL text based game made as a school project.

+Requires a MySQL server.